 This position is partly remote and partly in the office and at court.
 Our current policy provides that staff will be required to come to the office, the courts, or other public meetings as necessary, but policies concerning COVID-19 may change as the situation changes.
 The PJC is providing PPE for employees and guests and maintaining other risk reduction measures in the office.

 The following qualifications are valued for this position.
 Applicants should also identify other related or supplementary skills and experiences.

-The physical/mental demands described here are representative of those that must be met by an employee to successfully perform the essential functions of the job.
+The physical/mental demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable qualified individuals with disabilities to perform the essential functions.

 The Public Justice Center is an equal opportunity, affirmative action employer that encourages all interested persons to apply regardless of race, color, national origin, ancestry, ethnicity, citizenship, creed, sex, gender, sexual orientation, gender identity, transgender status, age, religion, genetic information, physical or mental disability, marital status, or any other legally protected status.
-We strongly encourage Black, Latinx, Indigenous, and other applicants of color, people with disabilities, and other people historically underrepresented in the practice of law to apply.
+We strongly encourage Black, Latine, Indigenous, and other applicants of color, people with disabilities, and other people historically underrepresented in the practice of law to apply.